tapjyotmakkar/GetQuote/README.md

 # GetQuote
-React UI baceked by .NET Web API to stores and retrieves a currency conversion quote
+React UI backed by .NET Web API to stores and retrieves a currency conversion quote

 # Tools and technology used
     .net core